5 Reasons Why Welding Is a Good Career for Women

 Prepare for the Welding Industry at UTI

-Offered at campuses nationwide, UTI’s Welding program covers four of the major arc welding processes.
+Offered at campuses nationwide, UTI’s welding program covers four of the major arc welding processes.

-Learning gas metal arc welding (GMAW), shielded metal arc welding (SMAW), flux-cored arc welding (FCAW) and gas tungsten arc welding (GTAW) can help prepare students for the industry by teaching some of the most commonly used methods.
+Learning gas metal arc welding (GMAW), shielded metal arc welding (SMAW), flux-cored arc welding (FCAW) and gas tungsten arc welding (GTAW) can help prepare students for the industry by teaching some of the most commonly used methods!

 Interested in learning more?
-Request information here, or call 1-800-834-7308.
+Request information here or call 1-800-834-7308 to contact an Admissions Representative.

 UTI Campuses That Offer Welding Training